-For information on shadowing a student or staying on campus overnight, please visit the MIT Admissions Office.
+For information on shadowing a student, please visit the MIT Admissions Office.

 Yes.
-Perhaps 25% of MIT students choose to major in two departments.
+Perhaps 15% of MIT students choose to major in two departments.
 It is also possible to minor in one or two of 45 fields, including subjects in the Sloan School of Management, the School of Science, the School of Engineering, the School of Architecture and Planning, and the School of Humanities, Arts, and Social Sciences.
-(EECS does not offer any minor programs.)
+(EECS offers a minor in Computer Science.)
 Popular major combinations include electrical engineering with physics and computer science with math or cognitive science.
 Economics, music, and management are common minors.
 The number of requirements increases with each major and minor, so it is important to know your limits.

 EECS students conduct research, gain practical experience in industry, and travel for work and study.
 They take jobs as lab assistants, spend junior year abroad, and intern at multinational companies.
 For more detailed information, visit EECS Opportunities.

 Undergraduates may address EECS questions to: